-4 The minimum capital requirements for each category can be calculated by multiplying the total RWA by 8% as per OSFI CAR guidelines.
+4 The minimum capital requirements, before countercyclical capital buffer for each category can be calculated by multiplying the total RWA by 8% as per OSFI CAR guidelines.

 5 For credit risk, a majority of our portfolio use the A-IRB and F-IRB approaches under the Internal Ratings Based (IRB) Approach and the remainder use the Standardized Approach.